Glen Canyon Dam: Water storage and distribution

 Glen Canyon Dam's most vital purpose is to provide storage to ensure enough water flows from the Upper Colorado River Basin to the lower, especially in drought years.
 The 1922 Colorado River Compact requires annual delivery of 7.5 e6acre feet to the Lower Basin states of Arizona, California and Nevada; the 1944 treaty with Mexico obligates the U.S. to allow at least 1.5 e6acre feet for use in the Mexican states of Baja California and Sonora.
 Glen Canyon Dam must supply at least 8.23 e6acre feet of this water; the remaining 770000 acre feet comes from other tributaries of the Colorado River.
 The required release from Glen Canyon is averaged over a 10-year period, so releases in each year may be higher or lower depending on the amount of runoff.
 In wetter years, the Bureau of Reclamation may decide to release extra water from Glen Canyon Dam if the level of Lake Powell exceeds the "equalization tier", an elevation determined by the difference in storage between Lake Powell and Lake Mead.

 Most of Lake Powell's inflow originates as summer snowmelt from the Rocky Mountains of Colorado, Utah and Wyoming.
-Releases are made over a water year of October 1–September 30, due to the fact that the annual snowpack begins to accumulate in late autumn.
+Releases are made over a water year of October 1–September 30, since the annual snowpack begins to accumulate in late autumn.
 On April 1 of each year, the Bureau of Reclamation releases its official forecast of the April–July (snowmelt season) runoff, and adjusts releases from Glen Canyon Dam accordingly to maintain Lake Powell at a safe level.
 An accurate forecast is vital to prevent uncontrolled spilling, which would waste water that could have been used for power generation.
 Although the snowpack typically reaches its peak and begins to melt in April, the picture can occasionally change unexpectedly and dramatically – either due to a hot and dry spring that evaporates snow before it can melt, or an extremely wet spring as occurred in May 1983.
 After the near disaster in 1983, the USBR has maintained a minimum of 2.4 e6acre feet of flood-storage space in Lake Powell at the beginning of each year, to guard against unanticipated high runoff.